NadiDami/CrowdHailer.github.io/_drafts/ddd/repos.md

 > A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.

 Before proceeding we need to introduce the concept of an aggregate.
-In the last post we introduced two entities a `User` and `Credentials` both which wrapped a record object the `User::Record`.
+In the last post we introduced two entities: a `User` and `Credentials` both of which wrapped a record object the `User::Record`.
 This collection of objects acted together to model a single user.
-Collections like this are describe in Domain Driven Design as an aggregate.
+Collections like this are described in Domain Driven Design as an aggregate.
 Martin Fowler provides an excellent [summary on aggregates](http://martinfowler.com/bliki/DDD_Aggregate.html).
 This description comes with advice on handling these aggregates.
 Key is that one of the components should be recognisable as the aggregate root and any reference from outside the aggregate should go to the root only.

 In our system the `User` is the root of the aggregate.
 This implies we should only be able to get load or save our user entity and the credentials it comes with and not directly load/save the credentials object.
 For this reason we need a repository of users and not one of credentials, this also explains why the record was named the `User::Record` as it is an implementation detail that will be used as a foundation to our `User::Repository`.

 The key feature of our repository is that it should act as a collection of user entities.
 It does not need to look like a database and semantics of SQL or any other query language should not be evident in the API it exposes.
-The only difference between a repository and typical in-memory collection is that it will probably have more sophisticated set of query methods than a normal collection.
+The only difference between a repository and typical in-memory collection is that it will probably have a more sophisticated set of query methods than a normal collection.

 Let's design how we would like a repository to be used.
 We will want simple queries such as `first` and `last`.
 Retrieving by an id value is like a key lookup and so a `[]` method is useful; or even better, a `fetch` method.
 Then there will be queries that are specific to the collection; for example, finding all users by a family name.